oyvindhagen2/repowriter/README.md

 `writer` is an attempt to close that gap.
 Point it at any git repository.
 It reads your commit history — the actual record of decisions made, directions changed, things that didn't work — and turns it into a multi-part narrative series.
 Then it generates cover images.
 Then it publishes everything to Dev.to, with state tracking so reruns don't create duplicates.

 Your commits already tell a story.
 This just writes it down.
+For example, it wrote this readme.

 ---